Independent Valuation Report

 All of our engagement rings are checked, valued and certified by an independent Australian Gemmologist and NCJV registered valuer

 It is vital to get your precious piece of jewellery valued by an independent third party body.
-Our valuers are completely independent from us and they do not trade or have corporate alliances with MY Diamonds.
+Our valuers are completely independent from us and they do not trade or have corporate alliances with Monroe Yorke Diamonds.
 This means your treasure will receive an unbiased appraisal based on the highest industry standards and state of the art technology.
 This means that we have 100% trust in the valuation and appraisals carried out.

 Symmetry Gemmological and Valuation Services ‘Symmetry’ are Registered with the National Council of Jewellery Valuers (NCJV) and a member of the Gemmological Association of Australia.
 Symmetry is bound by a code of ethics that protects the customer and upholds a high standard of quality.
 All members of the NJCV must have accredited training in all the key areas of gemmological study, gemstone grading and the detection of synthetic gemstones.